LiBingyu01/StitchFusion-StitchFusion-Weaving-Any-Visual-Modalities-to-Enhance-Multimodal-Semantic-Segmentation/README.md

 ## 🌟 News
 - [x] 2024/9/20: A researcher has inquired about reproducible. pth files, and we are currently organizing them.
 However, as the permissions have not been granted to interns, we may need to wait for a period of time.
 If there is any news, we will make an update as soon as possible.If you have any questions, please contact the author's email: libingyu0205@mail.ustc.edu.cn
 - [x] 2024/9/24: 更直接联系我的方式是libingyu0205@163.com，这将直接发到我的手机客户端。
-- [ ] If you find this repo is useful, please STAR it that make the authors encouraged.
+- [x] If you find this repo is useful, please STAR it that make the authors encouraged.
+- [x] stitchfusion_with_tips_you_can_copy.py
+- [x] I have updated the reproducible files and made additional versions of StitchFusion available at **stitchfusion_with_tips_you_can_copy.py**.
+You can simply copy these files and run the experiments.
+To use any of these versions, just copy the path of the .pth file into the EVAL/MODEL_PATH field in your chosen config.yaml file.

 ## 🚀 Updates
 - [x] 2024/7/27: init repository.
 - [x] 2024/7/27: release the code for StitchFusion.
 - [x] 2024/8/02: upload the paper for StitchFusion.
+- [x] 2024/11/6：upload some checkpoint file for StitchFuion.

 ## 🔍 StitchFusion model